Carnegie Mellon Robotics Academy: Software Foundations

 • Program the robot to respond to touch input using whisker sensors.

-Session 5: Integrating Sensors for Environmental Sensing
+Integrating Sensors for Environmental Sensing

 • Use light sensors to detect environmental input and trigger robot responses.